Third Council of Lima

+Results

 The Council dictated many regulations and principles, centered on the evangelization of the aboriginals and their fair treatment "not like slaves but as free men", as well as their education and instruction in European customs.
 It decreed that the indigenous languages must be used, and forbade the use of Latin and the exclusive use of Spanish.
 It produced a trilingual catechism (then known as "Catechism of St. Toribius"), in Spanish, Quechua and Aymara.
 This catechism was later translated into the Guaraní language by Luis de Bolaños, and adopted by the First Synod of Asunción (1603) for use in the area of the Upper Paraná River basin (eastern Brazil, Paraguay and northeastern Argentina).

 The Council also encouraged the establishment of seminaries.
 It set standards for the ordination of priests, requiring that they visit their congregations regularly, and for the appropriate use of liturgy to attract the natives to the celebrations.

-Contrary to popular belief, the Council did not ban or order the burning of all Quipus in 1583.
-They only banned quipus that they were considered idolatrous objects and an obstacle to religious conversion.
-But the Council also advocated for the use of quipus for confession and other ecclesiastical purposes.
+The Council adopted a strongly anti-idolatrous tone, targeting obscene books in bishops' possessions for destruction.
+The Council also ordered the complete destruction of quipu concerning non-Christian customs, while encouraging their manufacture for confessions and doctrinal memorization among the indigenous.